arnaudsm/raito/README.md

 ## Install
 - Copy `index.html` to your website root
-- Create `README.md` to write your homepage
+- Write your homepage in `README.md`
 - Every MarkDown file will turn into a page ✨

 ## Testing